Calculus: Foundations

 In calculus, foundations refers to the rigorous development of the subject from axioms and definitions.
-In early calculus the use of infinitesimal quantities was thought unrigorous, and was fiercely criticized by a number of authors, most notably Michel Rolle and Bishop Berkeley.
+In early calculus, the use of infinitesimal quantities was thought unrigorous and was fiercely criticized by several authors, most notably Michel Rolle and Bishop Berkeley.
 Berkeley famously described infinitesimals as the ghosts of departed quantities in his book The Analyst in 1734.
-Working out a rigorous foundation for calculus occupied mathematicians for much of the century following Newton and Leibniz, and is still to some extent an active area of research today.
+Working out a rigorous foundation for calculus occupied mathematicians for much of the century following Newton and Leibniz.

 Several mathematicians, including Maclaurin, tried to prove the soundness of using infinitesimals, but it would not be until 150 years later when, due to the work of Cauchy and Weierstrass, a way was finally found to avoid mere "notions" of infinitely small quantities.
 The foundations of differential and integral calculus had been laid.
 In Cauchy's Cours d'Analyse, we find a broad range of foundational approaches, including a definition of continuity in terms of infinitesimals, and a (somewhat imprecise) prototype of an (ε, δ)-definition of limit in the definition of differentiation.
-In his work Weierstrass formalized the concept of limit and eliminated infinitesimals (although his definition can actually validate nilsquare infinitesimals).
+In his work, Weierstrass formalized the concept of limit and eliminated infinitesimals (although his definition can validate nilsquare infinitesimals).
 Following the work of Weierstrass, it eventually became common to base calculus on limits instead of infinitesimal quantities, though the subject is still occasionally called "infinitesimal calculus".
 Bernhard Riemann used these ideas to give a precise definition of the integral.
 It was also during this period that the ideas of calculus were generalized to the complex plane with the development of complex analysis.